-While I too often dive into gritty countryside issues, the joy I’ve had from the pair of long-tailed tits making their nest in a hedge on the edge of our garden, is still not without a gentle lesson.
+While I too often dive into gritty countryside issues, the joy I’ve had from long-tailed tits making their nest in a hedge, is not without a subtle lesson.

-While adjusting the camera with thorn-bloodied arm, they would scold me, yet gratefully receive offerings of cobwebs from my office and feathers from my trout fly-tying supplies.
-They fought over how the nest should be made – which thorn to weave the web onto, how the moss should look over the entrance, reject uncomfortable looking feathers.
-See the various 10 sec films of the #hedgegoggle series on Twitter.
+While adjusting the camera, they would scold me, yet gratefully receive offerings of cobwebs from my office.
+They fought over how the nest should be made – which thorn to weave the web onto, how the moss should sit, rejecting unfashionable feathers.
+See these 10 sec shots of #hedgegoggle.

-From when hedges were remnants of old woodland, to those planted in the 15th Century, and the 18th C Enclosure Acts when landlords enclosed common land for grazing – hedgerows have not exactly been symbols of countryside serenity [see Oliver Rackham for chapter and verse on this stuff.]
+From when hedges were remnants of old woodland, to those planted in the 15th Century, to the 18th C Enclosure Acts when landlords enclosed common land for grazing – hedgerows have not exactly been symbols of countryside serenity [see Oliver Rackham for the strife they cause].

-This RSPB science says tightly cut hedges protect nesting birds from corvids, this paper from 2009 says birds rebound after hedge flailing, whereas this research says there should be no new hedges near open meadows please.
+RSPB science says tightly cut hedges protect nesting birds from corvids.
+This paper from 2009 says birds rebound after hedge cutting, whereas this research says there should be no new hedges near open meadows.

 Hedges are vital for bats, moths and insects as well as birds.
 Image if we engaged in critically constructive dialogue on how evidence-informed policy might sit within socio-ecological issues alongside other objectives such as reaching carbon-zero goals and maintaining cultural landscapes….

 I’ll leave the final word to the departing head of the BTO: “To be of most value, scientific findings need a practical application through engagement with stakeholders – often practitioners in the management of countryside.”